orblivion/desert-atlas/README.md

 OpenStreetMap® is open data, licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF).

-As of this writing, I get large regions (US states, etc) data from https://download.geofabrik.de (who derives it from OpenStreetMap).
+As of this writing, I get the planet data from planet.osm.org, and I include a much reduced planet-test.osm.pbf in this repository.

-I'm not sure if this is a requirement for attribution but I do not mind shouting them out!

 ## Search Data (derived from Map Data)